 Passion for environmental education and stewardship.
 That’s the common attribute of those who work for our organization.
 If you’re ready to make a difference helping Omaha become a more vibrant, sustainable, and equitable city, browse our openings below.

 Keep Omaha Beautiful (KOB) is an environmental nonprofit organization that was founded in 1959.
 Our mission is to foster environmental and community stewardship through education, service, and advocacy.
 Each year, we work with thousands of students, volunteers, and supporters throughout Omaha via environmental education programming and community-service projects ranging from neighborhood litter cleanups to large-scale tree plantings in area parks.
-We strive to engage all of Omaha in active community stewardship and grow a network of environment sustainability advocates.

 Essential Duties & Responsibilities

 KOB is a relatively small nonprofit, which necessitates employees embracing an all-hands-on-deck approach.
-The ideal candidate will enjoy a diversity of responsibilities and embrace new duties as they emerge.
+The ideal candidate will enjoy a variety of responsibilities and embrace new duties as they emerge.
 The primary functions of the role consist of, but are not limited to, the following:

 Characteristics & Skills

 We are looking for a hardworking professional who embodies the following characteristics and skills.
 If this describes you, we encourage you to apply!

 - Extremely passionate about environmental education and helping Omaha become a more environmentally sustainable and equitable city